kleinbottle/swanlotus/content/blogs/using-typst-for-letters/auxiliary/letter.typ

     )
   ),
   enclosures: (
-    // Keep the comma so that the entire string is taken as list item "Photograph of storm damage to an oak tree.",
+    // Keep the comma so that the entire string is taken as a list item "Photograph of storm damage to an oak tree.",
   ),
   cc: "Mr Jethro Tull",
   figures: (
     (
       image: "storm-damage-597217_1280.jpg",
       caption: [Storm Damaged Oak Tree.
-Image by courtesy of user 127071 at #link("https://pixabay.com/photos/storm-damage-oak-tree-break-597217/")[Pixabay].], ),
+Image courtesy of user 127071 at #link("https://pixabay.com/photos/storm-damage-oak-tree-break-597217/")[Pixabay].], ),
   ),
   // Type is one of string, email or link